 He averted his eyes like it was our first date.
 Sebastian was many things, but bashful wasn’t one of them.
-It was a new side of him.
+This was a new side of him.
 I set aside my complaints.
 If I died on the side of this hill, it’d mean I spent the rest of my life with him.

 My heart demanded I see where this took us.
 “Let’s do this.”

 He let me set the pace as we continued upward.
 After a half hour, it seemed as if the ground leveled off.
 I earned myself another s’more after this workout, maybe all the marshmallows.

 “Did you hear that?”
 Sebastian froze.